RECORD CHANGER SIZE SENSING

 How record changers sense the record size

-Many record changers can automatically sense the size of the record it is playing.
+Many record changers can automatically sense the size of the records they are playing.
 Here is a list of the different methods used, and how each one determines the kinds of stacks of records it can play.

 GROUP METHOD HOW IT WORKS RECORD ORDER REQUIRED SAMPLE CHANGER PHOTO